SynBioDex/libSBOLc/README.md

 * [CMake](http://www.cmake.org/cmake/resources/software.html) for generating platform-specific build instructions
 * a C compiler, such as [gcc](http://gcc.gnu.org/) or [MinGW](http://www.mingw.org/wiki/InstallationHOWTOforMinGW)

 First, download them from the links above.
-Or if you're on Debian/Ubuntu this command should work:
+Or if you're on Debian/Ubuntu this command should install everything:

-    sudo apt-get install git cmake-gui build-essential
+    sudo apt-get install git cmake-qt-gui build-essential libxml2-dev

 If you want to update the documentation you also need [Doxygen](http://www.stack.nl/~dimitri/doxygen/), and to generate the Python wrapper you need [SWIG](http://www.swig.org/).
 To install them on Debian/Ubuntu:

-    sudo apt-get install doxygen swig
+    sudo apt-get install doxygen-gui swig

 Then, clone the repository:

     git clone git://github.com/SynBioDex/libSBOLc.git

 This will create a <code>libSBOLc</code> directory with the code.
-Next, run CMake.
+Next, run CMake (cmake-qt-gui on linux).
 For "Where is the source code" enter the path to your <code>libSBOLc</code> folder.
 "Where to build the binaries" can technically be anywhere, but it's only been tested with <code>libSBOLc/build</code>.

 Click <code>Configure</code>, and choose what type of compiler you want to generate instructions for.
 All the development has been done using "default native compilers" and MinGW on Windows or Unix makefiles on Mac/Linux.
 CMake should also be able to generate projects for Eclipse, Visual Studio, XCode, etc. However, that will probably involve adjusting some paths.

 The first time you click <code>Configure</code>, CMake will list variables, like <code>CMAKE_BUILD_TYPE</code> and <code>LIBXML2_INCLUDE_DIR</code>, in red.
 That means they've been updated.
-To build the main SBOL library, just click <code>Configure</code> again until the red goes away to make sure everything is set.
-This is also where you set up the optional targets: examples, tests, manual, and wrapper.
+To build the main SBOL library, just click <code>Configure</code> again until the red goes away.
+This is also where you set up the optional
+targets: examples, tests, manual, and wrapper.
 To add them check the appropriate boxes (SBOL_BUILD_EXAMPLES, for example) and then <code>Configure</code> again to adjust the settings.
-The other SBOL-specific option to be aware of is that setting <code>CMAKE_BUILD_TYPE</code> to "Debug" will cause libSBOLc to be compiled with some extra debugging statements.
-Once everything is set, click <code>Generate</code> to create the compiler instructions.
+There's one other SBOL-specific option: <code>SBOL_DEBUG_STATEMENTS</code> will cause libSBOLc to be compiled with some extra debugging statements.
+A lot of other options might be visibile too; checking <code>Grouped</code> at the top makes things more managable.
+Once it's all set, click <code>Generate</code> to create the compiler instructions.

 The last step is to <code>cd</code> into the <code>libSBOLc/build</code> folder and run the compiler.